Trader Joe's workers set to vote on forming a union

 Trader Joe's recently announced it was boosting workers' pay on Sundays and holidays, increasing paid time off and sweetening the employee discount, as well as promising more improvements to come, according to a letter obtained by the labor publication More Perfect Union.

-Trader Joe's United called the move a "classic union-busting effort," noting that, without a contract, the company can take away benefits as quickly as it adds them.
+Workers in favor of unionizing, operating under the banner of Trader Joe's United, called the move a "classic union-busting effort," noting that, without a contract, the company can take away benefits as quickly as it adds them.

 "In the past, Trader Joe's has slashed retirement and health care benefits, and took away extra COVID pay, claiming they coudn't afford it.
 And for years, they have refused raises that would reflect the cost of living for all employees," the group said on Twitter.